RouninMedia/Da3SH/README.md

 This approach allows different technologies to sit together collectively as components, but liberates those components from *everything-in-JS* Front-end Reactive Frameworks like ***Angular***, ***React***, ***Vue*** etc.

+As we will see, *everything-as-JSON* turns out to be quite different from *everything-in-JS*.

 ## The Rise of Component-based Architecture alongside Frameworks

 The paradigm of component-based web architecture - which evolved in the 2010s alongside the rise of the Front-End Reactive Frameworks - has defined its place amongst the schools of web-architecture.